 Aspiring social workers in Rhode Island benefit from choosing an in-state school; attending social work schools in Rhode Island ensures that coursework meets state licensure requirements.
 In-state students often form connections with local employers and professional organizations, which may lead to job opportunities after graduation.

 Accreditation means an institution or program meets set standards of quality.
 Attending an accredited school ensures that other institutions and employers recognize your credits and degree.
 To obtain social work licensure in Rhode Island, candidates must hold a degree from a CSWE-accredited program.
-The directory below includes accredited on-campus and online social work programs in Rhode Island.

 What Can You Do With a Social Work Degree?